z4rdoz/Godot-TilemapBug/README.md

 Here is a visual of the resulting scene, running, with 'Visible Collision Shapes' turned on from the 'Debug Menu':
 ![running](https://github.com/z4rdoz/Godot-TilemapBug/blob/master/screenshots/running.png)

 On the left is the bad tileset, where I changed the StaticBody2D size, and on the right is where I left it alone.
+To be clear, I set the collision polygon to the corners of the block tile.
 Note, it doesn't appear to matter whether I use CollisionPolygon or CollisionShape2D.
 I noticed that when people were talking about this, they were saying they used the latter, so I thought I'd show an example of the former to demonstrate that it's a problem for both.
 For reference, this is the scene being run:
 ![scene](https://github.com/z4rdoz/Godot-TilemapBug/blob/master/screenshots/scene.PNG)

 This is the scene that generated the bad tileset/the one on the left: